priceline/design-system/docs/pages/Tooltip.md

 </Tooltip>
 ```

-## Usage Notes
+## Usage

-- Blank tooltips will not work—there must be content in between the tags (see `children` prop).
-- `top` and `bottom` are styles, not positions. `top` will have the arrow pointing down, `bottom` will have the arrow pointing up.
+The `top` and `bottom` props are *not* CSS positions.
+Setting the `top` prop will render the arrow pointing down,
+and setting `bottom` will render the arrow pointing up.

 The physical position of the tooltip is dependent on its place in the code.
 Put it directly before the element to go on top, after it to go on bottom.

 ### Props
 Prop | Type | Description